achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 export default model;
 ```

-Here the `state` defines the semantics of the `model`, it tells the `model'`s present function, how to interpret the data.
+Subsequently the `state` defines the semantics of the `model`, it tells the `model'`s present function, how to interpret the data.
 It is using pure functions which evaluate the `model'`s data:

 ```typescript
 import stateRepresentation from "../View/stateRepresentation";